The Notice of Disability Benefits Charged or Credited

 We deduct the worker’s Social Security and Medicare contributions on the taxable portion of the benefits paid, as well as federal income tax amounts requested by the worker.
 The amounts withheld are deposited with the Internal Revenue Service.

-If you have reason to believe that any of the listed payments were made improperly, notify the Division of Temporary Disability Insurance's Bureau of State Plan in writing at P.O.
+If you have reason to believe that any of the listed payments were made improperly, notify the Division of Temporary Disability Insurance in writing at P.O.
 Box 387, Trenton NJ 08625-0387 or via fax at 609-984-4138.
 Be sure to include your explanation, the worker’s name and Social Security number, your business name, and your employer identification number (EIN).

 You are responsible for paying the employer FICA and FUTA contributions on the taxable portion of paid benefits, and for reporting the total of those taxable benefit payments on each worker’s annual W-2 earnings statement.